SAP-samples/multi-cloud-html5-apps-samples/standalone-approuter-html5-mta-ui5webcomponents/readme.md

-# Standalone Application Router, Using HTML5 Application Repository with UI5 Webcomponents, XSUAA Service, and Destination Service
+# Standalone Application Router, Using HTML5 Application Repository with UI5 Web Components, XSUAA Service, and Destination Service

 ## Diagram

 ![diagram](diagram.png)

 ## Description
-This is an example of an HTML5 app built with UI5 Webcomponents that you maintain on a standalone application router in your own space in the Cloud Foundry environment.
+This is an example of an HTML5 app built with UI5 Web Components that you maintain on a standalone application router in your own space in the Cloud Foundry environment.
 The app is deployed to the HTML5 Application Repository and uses the Authentication & Authorization service (XSUAA service), the destination service, and the User API service.

 ## Download and Installation